4 Days in Toronto: A First-Timer's Honest Travel Journal

 Stay in the Annex or Leslieville instead of the Entertainment District.
 More neighborhood feel, better restaurants, lower hotel prices.

-Do Niagara Falls as a day trip.
-GO Bus from Union Station, $15 CAD each way, 2 hours.
-I ran out of time.
+Build in Niagara Falls as a day trip.
+GO Bus from Union Station, $15 CAD each way, 2 hours — easy to fold into four days.

 Visit in summer.
-I went in late October and it was fine (12-15°C, cloudy), but Toronto in summer — rooftop patios, beaches, Blue Jays games with the dome open — is supposedly a different city.
+Late October is perfectly fine (12-15°C, cloudy), but Toronto in summer — rooftop patios, beaches, Blue Jays games with the dome open — is a different city entirely.

 The Verdict

-Toronto is not a cleaner New York.
-It's not trying to be.
-It's a city where 200 nationalities built something together and the result is a food scene that rivals any city on the continent, museums that hold their own against European capitals, and a politeness that is not performative but genuinely embedded in how people interact.
+Toronto is not a cleaner New York, and it's not trying to be.
+It's a city where 200 nationalities built something together, and the result is a food scene that rivals any on the continent, museums that hold their own against European capitals, and a politeness that isn't performative but genuinely embedded in how people treat each other.

-It's expensive.
-Hotels and restaurants carry Canadian prices plus 13% HST plus tip.
-Budget accordingly.
+It is expensive.
+Hotels and restaurants carry Canadian prices plus 13% HST plus tip, so budget accordingly.

 But the markets are world-class.
 The neighborhoods are distinct.
 The lakefront is beautiful.
-And the peameal bacon sandwich is, I'm now convinced, the most underrated breakfast item in North America.
+And the peameal bacon sandwich is, beyond argument, the most underrated breakfast item in North America.